cloudnative-pg/plugin-barman-cloud/web/docs/object_stores.md

 establishes the connection between your PostgreSQL cluster and the object storage backend.

-The configuration steps vary depending on the storage provider.
+Configuration details — particularly around authentication — will vary depending on the specific object storage provider you are using.

 The following sections detail the setup for each.

 ---